leanswift/leanswift.github.io/supplierportal/src/pages/22.1.0/usermanual-supplierportal-supplier-onboarding.md

 </kbd>

-Enter new Supplier First Name, Supplier Last Name and Supplier Email.
-Select Associate to Website and Send Welcome Email from the listed drop-down values.
+Enter new **Supplier First Name, Supplier Last Name and Supplier Email**.
+Select **Associate to Website and Send Welcome Email** from the listed drop-down values.
-M3 Supplier Template lists the existing supplier template from M3 based on which new supplier is created.
+**M3 Supplier Template** lists the existing supplier template from M3 based on which new supplier is created.
 Drop-down values can be configured in supplier onboarding under Supplier settings.

-Click Save and Invite.
-Invite is sent to the supplier email and supplier list is created with status Invitation sent successfully.
+Click **Save and Invite**.
+Invite is sent to the supplier email and supplier list is created with status **Invitation sent successfully**.

 <kbd>